 - Malachi 3:1

-And set aside some time during Advent to reflect upon the following:
+And consider setting aside some time during Advent to reflect upon the following:

 - What does the birth of Jesus Christ mean to you personally?
 How does this event affect your life?